Kompany's anger and motivation

 The disappointment at Bayern Munich is huge after missing out on the Champions League final.
 But the elimination against Paris Saint-Germain should not deter the team from its path.

-In his intense pain over the shattered dream of the treble and in his anger at the referee, Vincent Kompany demonstratively pushed his broad back and resolutely looked ahead.
+In the intense pain of the shattered dream of the treble and in his anger at the referee, Vincent Kompany demonstratively pushed his broad back and resolutely looked ahead.
 The coach will not allow a long Munich funeral march.

-Instead, the 40-year-old Belgian discovered a source of strength for even greater greed in his third year at Bayern in the Champions League final he narrowly missed out on against the internationally more mature defending champions.
+Instead, the 40-year-old Belgian discovered a source of strength for even greater greed in his third year at Bayern in the Champions League final against the internationally more mature defending champions.
 On the night after the 1:1 (0:1) draw in the semi-final second leg, the double was proclaimed as the last, but at the same time very important goal in this season characterized by national goal records.

 "The team knows me.
 I don't have the ability to be disappointed for long.
 I'm already motivated for next season," said Kompany.
 He had already adopted a combative tone in the dressing room.
 He was extremely critical of the key moments.
 Above all, a yellow card for PSG defender Nuno Mendes, which he felt was "clear" and which the Portuguese referee João Pinheiro did not show.